JOlivier92/Crushd/README.md

 Crush'd is primarily built with the MERN stack, a combination of following four technologies: MongoDB, Express, React, and Node.

-We will need to:

-* Build a database to store user and browsing data such as videos, 'likes' and 'dis-likes'.
-* Construct a web application with interactive web page to browse user profiles and videos.
-* Build a messenger feature that allows users who have liked each other to interact in real time.

-## Functionality & MVP

 ## WireFrames

 ![alt text](https://github.com/georgec12104531/Testing/blob/master/Screen%20Shot%202018-10-20%20at%205.49.18%20PM.png)